 Diabetes tests and checkups

-People who take control of their own diabetes care by eating healthy foods and living an active lifestyle often have good control of their blood sugar levels.
+People who take control of their own diabetes care by eating healthy foods, living an active lifestyle, and taking medicines as prescribed often have good control of their blood sugar levels.
 Still, regular health checkups and tests are needed.
 These visits give you a chance to:

 - Ask your health care provider questions